deven367/b2/_pages/about.md

 permalink: /about/
 ---

 Hello everyone!
 I am Deven Mistry.
 I am graduate student at the University of Cincinnati.
 I am currently working on my thesis.
-I am advised by (Ali Minai)[https://www.ceas3.uc.edu/profiles/minaiaa].
+I am advised by [Ali Minai](https://www.ceas3.uc.edu/profiles/minaiaa).
 I am relatively new to field of deep learning.

 My research interests lie in Natural Language Processing.
 Besides that as an individual, I have varied interests ranging from cooking, reading about psychology, physics, philosophy and playing instruments.